urbanjost/M_unicode/README.md

-But whether in input and output files, or as what-you-see-is-what-you-get character constants the compiler will see this text as byte streams, and will be unaware of how many glyphs/characters are represented.
+But whether in input and output files, or as what-you-see-is-what-you-get character constants the compiler will see this text as byte streams, and will be unaware of how many Unicode glyphs/characters are represented.

-So it may often be easy to use Unicode characters in fixed messages, but if the text needs manipulated or processed in any way dealing with Unicode as a raw series of 8-bit-bytes becomes complex and non-intuitive.
+So it may often be easy to place Unicode characters in fixed messages, but if the text needs manipulated or processed in any way dealing with Unicode as a raw series of 8-bit-bytes becomes complex and non-intuitive.